 How To Develop Task Management Skills

-Therefore, you won’t want to invest too much money into learning task management.
+- Don’t invest too much money into learning task management.
 It’s a skill that is nebulous and will change day-to-day as your project needs change.
-Work on this skill through simple practice and accent that knowledge with free tutorials and guides to give you deeper insights.
+Work on this skill through simple practice and enhance your knowledge with free tutorials and guides to give you deeper insights.

-There are plenty of free resources that you can rely on to sharpen your tasking skills, for example, Task Management Training – Getting Organized for Success.
+- There are plenty of free resources that you can rely on to sharpen your tasking skills, including our own guide to task management here.

 8. Project Control

-Any PM knows that no project is ever “100% complete.”
+Any project manager knows that no project is ever 100% complete.
 There is always more to do, more to build, more to finetune.
 Proper controls help to establish limitations around a project so that it doesn’t end up in developmental limbo.

 How To Develop Project Control Skills

-A great resource is the DPM Podcast episode, Control Your Projects Better With These Project Controls, which features Maik Stettner, development director for EA Games, talking about his personal experience with delivering on budget, hitting timelines, and other areas of project control.
+- A great resource is the DPM Podcast episode, Coloring In The Project Lines, which features Maik Stettner talking about his personal experience with delivering on budget, hitting timelines, and other areas of project control.

 9. Risk Management

-The skill for effective risk management is really experience – it’s knowing what could go wrong.
-And having the humility to ask for your team’s input.
-You first need to identify risk and the earlier you do that, the better your chances of avoiding the risk occurrence.
+The skill for effective risk management is really experience—it’s knowing what could go wrong and having the humility to ask for your team’s input.
+The earlier you identify risks, the better your chances of avoiding the risk occurrence.

-Risk identification must be followed by a risk plan for what to do about them.
-This involves assigning a probability, a cost, an owner and using mitigation strategies that are suitable for the risk and the appetite for the client for things going wrong.
+Risk identification must be followed by a risk plan that outlines how you’ll address them.
+This involves assigning a probability, a cost, and an owner, and using mitigation strategies that are suitable for the risk and the appetite of the client for things going wrong.

-Whether you do these activities in a dedicated risk management tool or in a simple spreadsheet, the project management risk management skill to master is the ability to identify risks well before they become issues and come up with effective mitigation plans so that the risk of them ever becoming issues is nullified.
+Whether you do these activities in a dedicated risk management tool or in a simple spreadsheet, RAID log, or risk register, the skill to master is the ability to identify risks well before they become issues and come up with effective mitigation plans to nullify the risk of them ever becoming issues.